The Accidental Prime Minister (film): Marketing and release

 The first look of the film was released on 6 June 2017 through Anupam Kher's official Twitter handle.
 New poster of the film giving date of release of the film.
-With launch of new poster the release date has been advanced to 11 January 2019.
+With launch of new poster the release date was advanced to 11 January 2019.

-A new look poster of the film has been released by TAP official on 3 January 2019.
+A new look poster of the film was released by TAP official on 3 January 2019.

 The Hindi version film was released on 11 January 2019 on 1300 screens in India and 140 in overseas.
 The Tamil and Telugu dubbed versions released on 18 January 2019.

 Reception

 The Economic Times has given the film 3.5 stars out of 5, describing the film as "well-crafted" and Kher's portrayal of Manmohan Singh "a convincing act".

 Utkarsh Mishra reviewing the film for Rediff.com, gives the film 3.5 stars out of 5, observes that the movie if carefully watched comes out as "well made", he criticises Kher for over dramatising Singh's walking style.

 Saibal Chatterjee of NDTV gave the film 1.5 stars out of 5, noting that “The Accidental Prime Minister is neither hugely entertaining nor engagingly dramatic.”

-Shubra Gupta of The Indian Express sums up the retort: "The Accidental Prime Minister is an out-an-out propaganda film, created for the specific purpose of making the former prime minister look like a weak, spineless man, a puppet whose strings were controlled by The Family".
+Shubra Gupta of The Indian Express sums up the retort: "The Accidental Prime Minister is an out-an-out propaganda film, created for the specific purpose of making the former prime minister look like a weak, spineless man, a puppet whose strings were controlled by then Indian National Congress President Sonia Gandhi".

 The Times of India's Ronak Kotecha gave the film 3.5 stars out of 5 stating "Bollywood has produced several political dramas that are intense, complex and dark, The Accidental Prime Minister has all of that in measured tones."
 Koimoi's Umesh Punwani gave the film 2 stars out of 5 stating "A Silent Disappointment.
 Akshaye Khanna is outstanding.
 I could just watch this movie again to fast-forward and go through just his scenes."